Jacksonville State University

 Jacksonville State University (JSU or Jax State) is a public university in Jacksonville, Alabama, United States.
 Founded in 1883, Jacksonville State offers programs of study in six academic schools leading to bachelor's, master's, education specialist, and doctorate degrees in addition to certificate programs and continuing education opportunities.

 The university was founded as Jacksonville State Normal School, and in 1930, the name changed to Jacksonville State Teachers College, and again in 1957, to Jacksonville State College.
 The university began operating under its current name in 1966.

-JSU currently has an enrollment of more than 9,000 students, with nearly 500 faculty members (more than 300 of whom are full-time).
+JSU has an enrollment of more than 9,000 students, with nearly 500 faculty members (more than 300 of whom are full-time).
 It is accredited by the Southern Association of Colleges and Schools (SACS).